Hokitika Wildfoods Festival: Management

 A 2012 study by BERL estimated the benefit of Wildfoods to the West Coast region as $6.5 million a year.
 The festival boosted accommodation nights in Hokitika at the end of the summer; before the recent explosion of Airbnb numbers in Hokitika, there was limited hotel/motel accommodation in Hokitika (approximately 600 people in 2003), and many residents rented out private rooms to host the influx of tourists.
 Ten years after the last survey, over a quarter of the festival attendees now came from the North Island, 11 per cent were from Auckland, and 5 per cent from overseas.
 Ninety per cent (9,700) were from outside the West Coast region, an unusually high proportion for a national festival.
 The largest visitor age group was 21–29 year olds.
 Each visitor stayed an average of 2.5 days and spent on average $540.
 Around 60 community groups ran stalls or provide services to the festival for fund-raising purposes, raising over $110,000; the kitchen of the Karamea Community Hall, for example, was refurbished with the proceeds of their stall.
 The festival was estimated to create 47 full-time-equivalent jobs.

 In 2016, after five years of losses, the festival again made a profit.
 The festival had cut expenses by $120,000, reintroduced a pre-party at Hokitika Beach, and revived the after-party that had been cancelled in the preceding two years.
 The Westland District Council had continued to run the festival, despite losses, because of the economic benefit it provided to local businesses and the community.

 After being organised by the Westland District Council for 29 years, Wildfoods was outsourced in 2019 to publicly-owned and Council-controlled organisation Destination Westland, who after some contention over whether the festival was a good financial risk have continued to run it.

 Mike Keenan ran the Wildfoods Festival for 21 years but was made redundant in 2014 when the Council disestablished its events department.
 Subsequent managers were Ashley Cassin (2016), Sarah Brown (2018), and Amber Popaite of Destination Westland (2019).

-In 2022 the Festival was postponed until the folllowing year because of the COVID-19 pandemic in New Zealand.
+In 2022 the Festival was postponed until the following year because of the COVID-19 pandemic in New Zealand.